SOSARS/Portfolio/README.md

 Sentiment Analysis:
 A python programme written by using the Tensorflow API, Keras, to build a Recurrent Neural Network that classifies Amazon book reviews as either positive or negative.
 One of my personal favourites!
-The programme can be found in my repository.
+The code can be found in my repository.